Living in the Cloud

 Performance can suffer for several reasons, most of which are outside your control.

-CSPs can be "over subscribed" (too many customers sharing too few resources), meaning that performance suffers.
-This translates to slow web page loads, slow data-fetches on the service, and other ways that it's not snappy and responsive.
+CSPs can be "over subscribed" (too many customers sharing too few resources), meaning that performance can suffer.
+This translates to slower web page loads, slower data-fetches on the service, and other ways that it's not snappy and responsive.
 The CSPs primary imperative is profits.
 Adding more resources to reduce over-subscription, or conversely, not accepting as many tenants, runs counter to that imperative.

-They'll generally try not to over-subscribe their servers too badly, after all, they don't want a bunch of customers tying up their support lines complaining.
-But you can be sure they'll operate right at the edge and sometimes over the edge.
+They'll generally try not to over-subscribe their servers too badly.
+After all, they don't want a bunch of customers tying up their support lines complaining.
+But you can be sure they'll operate right at the edge, sometimes spilling over.

 Another source of slowdown is that modern web interfaces are far more complex than older, lightweight interfaces.
-Modern web apps rely on heavy JavaScript frameworks and dynamic rendering, which increases load times.
-I'm sure you've noticed how some websites are more sluggish while others not so much.
+Modern web apps rely on heavy JavaScript frameworks and dynamic, client-side rendering, which increases load times.
+I'm sure you've noticed how some websites are more sluggish while others feel snappy.

-By contrast, locally executed compiled code -- like that in a native, non-web-served product -- is much faster because it runs directly on the hardware without the overhead of browser rendering and internet latency.
+By contrast, locally executed compiled code -- like that in a native, non-web-served product -- is much faster because it runs directly on local hardware without the overhead of browser rendering and internet latency, and is immune from the effects of an over-subscribed CSP.

 And getting more download speed isn't necessarily the answer, either.
 Cloud-services can make heavy use of upload.
-Most non-fiber ISPs limit upload speeds to a small fraction of the download speed.
+Most non-fiber ISPs limit upload speeds to a tiny fraction of the download speed -- as little as 5%.
 Getting high upload speeds could require a costly "dedicated" symmetric service with your ISP.

 Subcontracted players

 Your CSP likely doesn't even own the infrastructure they are renting out to you.
 Except for the largest players, most CSPs of specific, niche products, like that HR system you might be using, are themselves renting space from the big guys, like Amazon Web Services, Microsoft Azure, and Oracle Cloud, to name a few.
 These big players are called Hyperscale Cloud Providers.
-They provide wholesale cloud services to smaller players.
+They provide wholesale cloud services to smaller players who, in turn, bolt on their services and rent them out to you.

-Additionally, different components of the full technology stack needed to make your CSP's product work are likely owned and operated by even more companies you've never heard of.
+Additionally, different components of the full technology stack needed to make your CSP's product work are likely owned and operated by even more companies you've probably never heard of.
+Segmentation is a big thing in the cloud services ecosphere.
+Every segmented actor is another potential point of failure.

 Mergers, acquisitions, buyouts, strategic change, etc. are a constant feature of this industry.
+No five year period will resemble the preceding five years.
 This industry roiling will certainly affect you at some point.

 Data integrity